knewkarma-io/knewkarma/README.md

 - **Search & Discovery**
     - *Users* — Searches for users.
-    - *Communities* — Searches for communities.
+    - *Communities* — Searches for subreddits.
     - *Posts* — Searches for posts.

 # Documentation